SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 task list has a lot of advantages:
 1. **Enhanced Visibility**: A clear task list provides a comprehensive overview of the entire project, enabling better tracking of progress and identifying potential roadblocks.
-2. **Improved Focus**: Concentrating on individual tasks allows in maintaining a steady pace and minimizing the feeling of being overwhelmed.
+2. **Improved Focus**: Concentrating on individual tasks allows maintaining a steady pace and minimizing the feeling of being overwhelmed.
 3. **Reduced Anxiety**: A well-defined task list minimizes anxiety by providing a clear roadmap and a sense of control over the project.

-The refined task list is shown below.
+My refined task list is shown below.

 <figure>
     <img class="align-center" src="/talk-task-list.jpeg" />
 </figure>

-I then moved on to the presentation preparation.
+I then moved on to preparing the presentation.

 ### Preparing the presentation